CloudWithChris/cloudwithchris.com/content/blog/hello-world.md

 Surely, a "Hello World" post is a right of passage for technical bloggers?

 Welcome to my blog, and of course - My first blog post!
 But first, who am I?
-I'm Christian Reddington (in case you couldn't tell by the domain name, or website title!) - and I'm a technology enthusiast (Read: Geek/Nerd, delete as appropriate).
+I'm Christian Reddington (in case you couldn't tell by the domain name, or site title!) - and I'm a technology enthusiast (Read: Geek/Nerd, delete as appropriate).
 I have a development background and have most recently been involved within Microsoft Azure projects lately.

 Over time, I intend to write posts on a number of topics.
 These will range from technical topics (things that I have learnt throughout my role and in my spread time!), in addition to things which interest me - Personal Development, Music, Innovation and More!